davidlattimore/wild/dwarf-size-plan.md

 - **#5 is shipped** — default is now zstd; users on older wild or who need compatibility can pass `--compress-debug-sections=none`.
-- **#1 (Mach-O)** matters because Mach-O has no SHF_MERGE equivalent flag, so wild currently passes per-CU string pools through to `dsymutil` un-deduped. `dsymutil` then does the work, but the intermediate output is bloated.
+- **#1 (Mach-O `.debug_str` dedup) is N/A on macOS — struck (2026-04-24).**
+  On closer inspection, `libwild/src/macho.rs:2234` excludes the entire `__DWARF` segment from output.
+Rust Mach-O binaries don't carry any `.debug_*` sections; debug info stays in the per-object `.o` files and `dsymutil` later pulls them into a `.dSYM` bundle via the `N_OSO` stabs wild emits.
+There is no `__debug_str` in wild's Mach-O output to dedup — the premise "wild passes per-CU string pools through to dsymutil un-deduped" isn't accurate.
+Any string-pool merging would have to happen inside `dsymutil` itself (out of wild's scope), or in a hypothetical workflow where DWARF is embedded in the executable (rustc doesn't do this on Mach-O).
 - **#2 (dead-DIE strip)** has the widest range.
 On an embedded Rust binary with aggressive `--gc-sections`, it could be huge.
 On midnight-node it's harder to predict (depends on how much of the